Ichaelus/Github-Classifier/Documentation/Documentation.md

 we somewhat managed to gain a few extra percent points.
 ### Interpretation of our results
 60% x sounds like a pretty good number when we humans disagreed on what felt like every second sample.
-While working on the given challenge, we learned a lot about machine learning, although we unfortunatley couldn´t utilize every method we learnt about during the work on the project.
+While working on the given challenge, we learned a lot about machine learning, although unfortunately we couldn´t utilize every method we learnt about during the work on the project.
 However, we developed a framework that we will very likely use again the next time we get to work on a machine learning project.
 After building our application, the testing and comparison of different methods and parameters was incredible